 In the event of inclement weather or other emergencies, it may be necessary to change the school day schedule.
-A phone call will be placed to parents using the "One Call" system.
-"One Call" sign up forms are in the office and need to be updated separately from the biographical data system.
+A phone call will be placed to parents using the "One-Call" system.
+One-Call sign up forms are sent home at the beginning of the school year, on the back of the emergency contact form, and should be updated yearly.
+If you need to update your One-Call information during the year, please contact the main office of your student's school.
 In addition to this, parents are encouraged to check local listings (TV and radio) on a regular basis for school delays and closings.
-Information is also available on the Memorial Elementary Facebook page.
+Information is also available on Social Media pages.